 Algeria is a strategically located and capable partner with which the United States has strong diplomatic, law enforcement, economic, and security cooperation.
 The United States and Algeria conduct frequent civilian and military exchanges.
-Secretary of State Michael R. Pompeo opened the third iteration of the U.S.-Algeria Strategic Dialogue with former Foreign Minister Abdelkader Messahel in January 2019.
+The two countries participated in the U.S.-Algeria Strategic Dialogue in January 2019.

 Algeria plays a constructive role in promoting regional stability, particularly in Libya and Mali.

 U.S. Assistance to Algeria

 U.S. engagement in Algeria has three primary objectives: expanding our security and military partnership, growing economic and commercial links, and building educational and cultural ties between Algerians and Americans.

 Exchanges of expertise play a valuable role in strengthening the U.S.-Algeria law enforcement and security partnership at both the senior and working levels.
 These relationships have never been stronger as a result of a recently concluded Mutual Legal Assistance Treaty.
 Programming from the State Department’s Bureau of Counterterrorism (CT) enables us to partner with Algerian law enforcement and security agencies to help interdict and investigate a wide variety of crimes and terrorist activities by focusing on three strategic areas of capability: forensics, criminal investigations, and border security.